How to Collect Customer Feedback: Tips & Best Practices for Success

 1. How to make customers feel valued after receiving feedback from them?

 After having learnt how to gather customer feedback, it is important to build a platform such as a resource centre that allows customers to register their insights and suggestions.
 Businesses must respond to such queries and let the customers know whether the company intends to work on such suggestions in the future.
-Doing this will make the customers feel that the company they trust takes them seriously.
+This transparency assures customers that their input matters, reinforcing loyalty.
+It provides a benchmark for CX leaders in subscription driven and D2C models.

 2. How important is NPS in understanding the performance of a business?